akohta/multi_fbeam/README.md

 # multi_fbeam
 This is the electromagnetic field analysis program for focused beams.
-This program can analyze plane wave, focused plane wave, focused radial-azimuthal polarization beam.
+This program can analyze plane wave, focused plane wave, focused radial-azimuthal polarization beam, focused Gaussian beam.
 In additon, spiral phase modulated beam ( like a Laguerre Gaussian beam ) and Bessel beam can be analyzed.
 This program also supports superposition of these beams.
 The analysis method used here based on Fourier optics.